jsur/blockchain-developer-bootcamp-final-project/README.md

 ### Contracts

-- Run local testnet in port `7545` with e.g. Ganache
+- Run local testnet in port `7545` with an Ethereum client, e.g. Ganache
-- In project root:
+- `truffle console --network development`
-- Run tests: `truffle test`
+- Run tests in Truffle console: `test`

 ### How to populate locally deployed contract with listings